zendesk/sell-custom-objects-invoices-app/README.md

 ## OAuth Authentication

 You can use OAuth2 to authenticate all your API requests to external service.
-OAuth provides a secure way for your application to access your account data without requiring that sensitive information like usernames and passwords be sent with the requests.
+OAuth provides a secure way for your application to access your account data without requiring sensitive information like usernames and passwords to be sent with the requests.
 To use OAuth authentication, you need to register your application with 3rd party service to generate OAuth credentials for your app.
 You also need to add some functionality to your application to implement an OAuth authorization flow.

 ### Registering the app with 3rd party service

-When creating an app, you'll be presented with a screen showing the settings for your new app including the app name, the description, and other app information that you should fill in.
+When registering an app, you'll be presented with a screen showing the settings for your new app including the app name, the description, and other app information that you should fill in.
 In addition, you'll also find the Auth settings for your app such as the client ID, client secret, redirect URL, as well as the scopes used by your app.
 You'll need these items when initiating an OAuth connection between your app and 3rd party service.